 Here’s another that moves a little bit in the right direction.

 We’re seeking top-caliber Physical Therapists to join our growing [insert state name here] team!

 As a multidisciplinary and integrated practice we offer an impressive and unique interdisciplinary approach to rehabilitation incorporating the partnership of physical therapists, chiropractors, physiatrists and athletic trainers to achieve optimal patient outcomes.
 We’re looking for someone that works well within a team of various specialties and has a history of providing a great patient experience and outstanding outcomes!
 The clinical work environment is designed and organized by our Physical Therapy Rehabilitation Directors.
 Our Physical Therapy Rehabilitation Directors want the best for their patients and our providers and have created an excellent working and treating environment that create an excellent clinical experience.

-They are “unique” and even tell a little bit about how.
+They are a little bit “unique” and even tell a little bit about how.
 They are looking for someone who works well on a team.
-But then it goes into who organizes the work environment?
+But the only thing it says about the candidate is that they are “top-caliber”.
+Don’t we all think of ourselves that way?
+And then it goes into who organizes the work environment?
 What about that is interesting, impressive, or unique?
 What details have they provided?
 As my children’s elementary teachers say, use more flowery words, and paint more of a picture for your reader.

 “There is no sweeter sound to any person’s ear than the sound of their own name…” – Dale Carnegie